 The string had great snapback, and I never had to move them back into position over the two days I played with it.
-There was no noticeable loss of tension, and the racquet certainly kept its punch for aggressive shot-making.
+There was no noticeable loss of tension, and the racket certainly kept its punch for aggressive shot-making.

 The cost of the string is $22.65 (~£16.00) for a 12m set which is expensive for something that doesn’t deliver on its promises of big spin, at least for topspin.

-Depending on what you wanted a new string for, this would probably be a reasonable price if you wanted more comfort from your racquet, though it is still on the higher end of the scale with cheaper alternatives available.
+Depending on what you wanted a new string for, this would probably be a reasonable price if you wanted more comfort from your racket, though it is still on the higher end of the scale with cheaper alternatives available.